hyperion-rt/hyperion/docs/tutorials/tutorial_quantities.rst

 .. literalinclude:: scripts/quantity_cartesian_setup.py
    :language: python

+.. note:: If you want to run this model you will need to download the
+          :download:`kmh_lite.hdf5 <kmh_lite.hdf5>` dust file into the same directory as the script above (**disclaimer**: do not use this dust file outside of these tutorials!).

 We can then use the ``get_quantities`` method described above to produce a density-weighted temperature map collapsed in the z direction: